 The Complaints Review Committee (“CRC”) is a preliminary decision-making committee comprised of one attorney member (either a patent or a trademark attorney) and two non-attorney members of the IPReg Board.
 The CRC will determine whether the complaint falls within IPReg’s jurisdiction, and whether there is, prima facie, a case to answer.

-If the CRC considers there is no case to answer it will issue a written decision giving the reasons why it has rejected the complaint.
+If the CRC considers there is no case to answer it will issue a written decision to the complainant giving the reasons why it has rejected the complaint.

-If CRC considers that there is a case to answer it can:
+If the CRC considers that there is a case to answer it can:

-- (if CRC considers a full hearing would be disproportionate) deal with the complaint summarily by the issue of a notice warning or reprimand (together with an award for costs) but the attorney or firm can elect to have the matter referred to a Disciplinary Board; or
+- deal with the complaint summarily by the issue of a notice, warning or reprimand (together with an award for costs if this is considered appropriate).
+The regulated person or firm can elect to have the matter referred to a Disciplinary Board; or

-- refer the complaint to a Disciplinary Board for a formal review.
+- refer the complaint to a Disciplinary Board for a full hearing.